nadavids42/dataconnectrobotics.com/blog/2025-05-01-massachusetts-weather---data-cleaning.md

 <h3>Data Cleaning Conclusions</h3>

 What started as a straightforward task—loading and cleaning a batch of CSVs—quickly turned into a reminder of how messy real-world data can be.
-Even though the files came from the same source, they weren’t consistently structured.
-Some were missing expected columns, others had malformed rows, and most required extra context to make sense of what they contained.
+Most of the data required extra context to make sense of what they contained.
 Unit conversions were another critical step: temperature and precipitation values came in scaled integers (tenths of degrees or millimeters), and without converting them early, any downstream analysis would have been misleading.

 Merging in station metadata—latitude, longitude, elevation, and name—was what really brought the dataset to life.
 Before that, each record was just a raw number with a cryptic ID.
 Afterward, those records had location and meaning.

 This cleaning process also revealed just how deceptive “quick wins” can be.
 Loading the files was fast—but preparing them for analysis took iteration, inspection, and a fair amount of troubleshooting.
-Pandas made much of this possible to automate, but at the scale of 10 million records, even common operations like merging or applying functions had to be handled thoughtfully.
+Pandas made much of this possible to automate, but at scale, even common operations like merging or applying functions had to be handled thoughtfully.

 In the end, the result is a dataset that’s analysis-ready—but getting there meant transforming raw numbers into context-rich, interpretable information.